polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/add-trusted-nodes.md

       --name MyNode01 \
       --password-interactive
    ```
-You will be asked for a keystore password, Type the password you used to generate the node01 keys.
+You will be asked for a keystore password, type the password you used to generate the node01 keys.

 Note the following command-line options you are using to start the node: